Notable IDP Assets on Bye this week

 Markus Golden, OLB ARI (Disruption Score: 28.56 ~ LB #7 overall)

 As seen in the picture above, players with Disruption Scores above 20 and relatively low sack rates have shown to break out almost immediately.
 While Golden was one of the few players not to find the quarterback in week ten, he’s worth firing up in a Thursday night matchup against the Seahawks.
 Seattle will look to bounce back from their disappointing performance against the Rams in week ten, and their aggressive playstyle + poor offensive line should bode well for Golden.
 If you don’t believe me, just look at what Leonard Floyd playing the same position yesterday.
 Wow!

 Matchup-Based Waiver Adds

 Defensive back waiver matchups are tough to find this time of year, and when you find yourself looking for a home run play, you have to be looking for a game with serious pick-six potential.
-Lattimore is someone who provides that lottery ticket-type spark, but also has a great tackle floor to fall back on in case the splash play doesn’t come through regardless.
+Rowe is someone who provides that lottery ticket-type spark, but also has a great tackle floor to fall back on in case the splash play doesn’t come through regardless.
 He has 27 tackles over the past four weeks, and already proved his ability to create a turnover by picking off Jared Goff.
 Drew Lock’s play over the past month has done a great job at being “perfectly imperfect,” and you never quite know what you are going to get any time he drops back.
 Rowe is a great home run Hail Mary for week 11 against the Broncos, who are allowing the most fantasy points to safeties in 2020.